This is PART I of a series about SEMINOLE piecing. PART II is here and you can download all these instructions.

 Here is what I made with my piece: a pouch (pattern for this pouch here).

 I wanted to finish this pouch faster and instead of layering the piece with batting and doing a simple quilting, I chose to fuse it to a medium weight interfacing( Vilene S320, a great interfacing).
 Due to the seam allowances, it is ALWAYS a bad idea to fuse such a piece to interfacing.
 A heavyweight interfacing is better, like foam, but I think the best option remains batting/fleece.

 Creating this tutorial took me way more time than sewing this little piece!!
 I hope you will give this technique a try.

-If you want to download these instructions and learn more about seminole patchwork, check out PART II of this series – click here!
+Download these instructions and learn more about seminole patchwork in PART II of this series – click here!